 The Power of Data: How to Use Google Trends

-This article will give you, in broad strokes, a primer for how to use Trends and simple suggestions for using its data in creating your SEO structure and conducting market research.
+This article will give you, in broad strokes, a primer for how to use Google Trends and simple suggestions for using its trends data in creating your SEO digital marketing structure and conducting market research.
+Plus, analyzing these hot trends can also help you create a content marketing and SEO strategy that will better reach your target audience.

 Getting Started With Trends

-The landing page of Trends will show featured trending searches.
+The landing page of the Google Trends Tool will show featured trending search term options.
 In the example above the three featured stories are the Golden Globes, winter storms, and the Super Bowl.
 The colored maps indicate where these topics are trending the most, darker areas of color indicating the highest volume of search terms relating to the trending topics.
-You can see the upper Midwest is very interested in the Super Bowl this year and predictably the two areas most interested in the Golden Globes are New York and LA.
+You can see the upper Midwest is very interested in the Super Bowl this year in regards to search term and predictably the two areas most interested in the Golden Globes are New York and LA.

 At the top of the page you’ll find the “Explore topics” search bar where you can enter keywords and see how and where they are trending.
-We will return to the Explore topics bar later, but for now we will focus on the Featured insights to get an overview of the types of information you can get from Trends.
+These hot trends can provide valuable insight on which related keywords you should be targeting for your own SEO strategy.
+We will return to the Explore topics bar later, but for now we will focus on the Featured insights to get an overview of the types of information you can get from the Google Trends Tool.

-If you’re a content marketer looking for trending topics to on which to base a piece, this page should be one of your brainstorming go-to’s.
+If you’re a content marketing manager looking for trending topics to on which to build content creation around, this page should be one of your brainstorming go-to’s when it comes to choosing related keywords for your piece.
 We’ll click through the Super Bowl 2018 portal to see what else Trends can tell us about this trending topic.

-Clicking on the Super Bowl link takes you to a further breakdown of hot topics related to the initial keywords.
+Clicking on the Super Bowl link takes you to a further breakdown of hot topics related to the initial keywords, helping to show you which Google trend is being searched.
 The first set of data shows the most searched teams involved in the play offs and a county by county breakdown of who’s searching for which team.
 You can see between January 19th and 20th The Eagles and Patriots had movement in the public discourse.

 Further down the page you can see data from around the world showing who is thinking about American football globally.